The Mirl

 friends and family while I was working at the Olympics in Athens,

-tell everyone the same stories repeatedly when I got home, I
+everyone the same stories repeatedly when I got home, I decided

-decided instead to send a daily e-mail detailing my activities and
+instead to send a daily e-mail detailing my activities and stories

-stories each day.
+each day.
 The response I got was overwhelming.
-I was told
+I was told again

-again and again how much fun the e-mails were and how people
+and again how much fun the e-mails were and how people were

 figured, let’s do it again.